gaehlerm/SoftwareEngineering/README.md

 Unfortunately, git was not yet the final solution.
 It was still possible to write crappy code and merge it into the master.
 There was no other solution than firing this malicious developer.

 But now comes the real solution: Merge Requests (MR) and code reviews.
 No user is able anymore to make changes on master all by himself.
 Before he can merge his changes into master, he needs to create a public request and wait for someone else to accept it.
-And thus, allows the changes to be merged into master.
+And thus the other developer allows the changes to be merged into master.

 Now there are a few things to consider regarding code reviews.
 First of all, code reviews are great not only to keep the code quality up to date, but it also helps improving the programming skills of all developers.
 They are a great opportunity for knowledge exchange.
 Developers are obliged to look at each-others code and thereby learn a lot.

 ## Drawbacks

 However, there are some downsides as well.
 They can be severe enough that teams even stopped using MRs altogether.
 Most importantly, everyone has to stick to the rules.
-There is no way to prevent foul play by the developers and sabotaging the system will render it useless or even counterproductive.
+There is no way to prevent foul play by the developers sabotaging the system in a way that will render the MRs useless or even counterproductive.

-The first problem is people just accepting merge requests without any comments.
-Either because they don’t understand it, because they are lazy, or to make the author of the MR a favor.
-One could also just stop using MRs at all.
+The first problem is people just accepting merge requests without commenting anything, maybe even without looking at the MR. Either because they don’t understand it, because they are lazy, they don't have time, or to make the author of the MR a favor.
+One would be better off not using MRs at all.

 The second problem is speed.
 It is of utmost importance to check MRs as quickly as possible.
-Too long idle times for MRs lead to a very significant drop in the developers’ output.
+Too long idle times for MRs lead to a very significant drop in the developers’ productivity.
 Additionally, it is highly frustrating waiting for a MR to be looked at and not being able to continue working.

 Another very serious problem are too long MRs. It is impossible to judge the quality of a change of a thousand lines of code.
 You should keep the tickets small.
 You should keep the commits small.
 And you should keep the MRs small.
 Huge MRs are a waste of time as no one understands what’s going on.
 If a ticket turns out to be too long, split up the code in several MRs and make sure the tickets become smaller in the future.

 There is a wide spread and very fundamental misunderstanding regarding MRs. Don’t expect the referee to find bugs.
 This is in most cases absolutely impossible.
 The referee doesn’t have time to think through all these details.
-The author is responsible for writing error free code along with good test coverage to prove it.
+The author is responsible for writing error free code along with good test coverage to prove that it most certainly free of bugs.
 MRs are more about the general structure of the code.
 And they are about knowledge exchange.
 The referee can only check that there is a reasonable amount of test coverage.

 Always be polite.
 An MR is like criticizing someone by email.
 This is a highly delicate thing to do.
 Stay professional and make sure you only comment the code and not its author.
 Once people start YELLING at each other in MRs it is high time to quit the job.
 Now things certainly deteriorated during the Corona virus pandemic when most developers had to work in home office.
 It takes some good team spirit in order to deal with written comments on MRs.

-One thing I can highly recommend is looking at the code together.
-In theory, the referee is supposed to understand the code all by himself (at least that’s my understanding of an MR).
-However, discussing the code with the other author turns out to be a really good alternative.
+One thing I can highly recommend is looking at the code together, kind of a pair reviewing.
+In theory, the referee is supposed to understand the code all by himself, at least that’s my understanding of an MR. However, discussing the code with the author turns out to be a really good alternative.
 Especially for long or important MRs. Additionally, it keeps up the human touch.
 It is much harder to insult someone orally than written.
 This is a highly important feat.

 In case you do pair programming, you may skip the code review phase all together as there were already two developers in agreement that the code is fine.
 This is one of the reasons why pair programming does not take twice the amount of time.
 The code review may take a considerable amount of time that will be saved with pair programming.

+Now despite all these drawbacks, I think it's still very important to make merge requests.
+The advantages outweigh the drawbacks by a lot.
+However only if everyone plays by the rules.

 # 42. Working with existing projects